Kashi Vishwanath Temple : The Heart of Varanasi

 Shayan Aarti– 10:30 PM to 11:00 PM

-The last aarti of the day, done in the Bhajan (devotional song) by the devotees.
+The last aarti of the day is done in the Bhajan (devotional song) by the devotees.

-Sri Kashi Nattukottai Nagar Chetram makes the arrangements of daily aarti at the temple.
-You can easily witness them carrying sacred materials of aarti on their heads in a beautiful musical procession at least 30 minutes before aarti.
+Sri Kashi Nattukottai Nagar Chetram makes the arrangements for daily aarti at the temple.
+You can easily witness them carrying sacred materials of aarti on their heads in a beautiful musical procession at least 30 minutes before the aarti.

-Other significant festivals are – Month of Sawan, Mahashivratri, Rangbhari Ekadashi, Annakuta( next day of Deepawali) and Dev Deepawali.
+Other significant festivals are the month of Sawan, Mahashivratri, Rangbhari Ekadashi, Annakuta(the next day of Deepawali), and Dev Deepawali.